Loren Brichter: Early life and education

-Tufts University

-Brichter attended Tufts University where he initially intended to study Computer Science.
-He then switched majors twice, first to Computer Engineering, then to Electrical Engineering.
-He graduated with a degree in Electrical Engineering with a minor in Computer Science.
+Brichter attended Tufts University, intending to study Computer Science.
+He then switched his major from Computer Engineering to Electrical Engineering and graduated with a degree in Electrical Engineering with a minor in Computer Science.
 He was offered free masters by the university, which he declined so that he could start his career.
-Prior to his graduation, he had considered dropping out early due to a different job offer from Apple by the beginning of his senior year.
-However, his family and his girlfriend convinced him to reject it so that he could graduate.
+Prior to his graduation, he had considered dropping out early due to a job offering from Apple at the beginning of his senior year.
+However, his family and girlfriend, Jean Whitehead, convinced him to reject it so that he could graduate.
 Later on, he then got a new offer to work on the then secret iPhone and iPad project, which he accepted and worked on after he graduated.